Welcome to The Superintendent's Office

 Dr. Greene has played a key role in building successful shared services partnerships.
 He developed a state-recognized community schools model to bring health and social services directly to students and families.
 He helped guide a consortium of districts identified by the NJ School Boards Association as a model for producing both educational benefits and cost savings for the participating communities.
 Dr. Greene was named a Champion For Children by the United Way of Northern NJ.
 He has also served the region through Sussex County Community College's Presidential Search and SCCC 2020 committees, Project Self-Sufficiency's Season of Hope and Youth Corps initiatives, and Newton Medical Center Foundation capital campaigns.

 Dr. Greene earned his doctorate in education administration at Teachers College, Columbia University, and his research was published in the Journal of Education Finance.
-He has been a founding faculty member of three education leadership programs: the Summer Principals Academy at Teachers College, Columbia University; the Urban Principals Academy at Lehigh University; and the Ed.D.
+He is presently an Adjunct Associate Professor in the Department of Education Policy and Social Analysis at Teachers College.
+Dr. Greene has been a founding faculty member of three education leadership programs: the Summer Principals Academy at Teachers College; the Urban Principals Academy at Lehigh University; and the Ed.D.
 Program at Centenary University.
-Dr. Greene’s teaching was honored with the Excellence in Educational Leadership Award by the University Council for Educational Administration.
-His curriculum vitae and other information can be found at https://sites.google.com/view/gkennedygreene.
+His teaching has been honored with the Excellence in Educational Leadership Award by the University Council for Educational Administration.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.